I travel in your head

 For the project “I travel in your head - visual correspondent in Morocco” Aline Thomassen worked in Tangier and the surrounding province for three months, together with the musician Lázaro Tejedor.
 Each day a new drawing and sound fragment could be seen on www.ikreisinjouwhoofd.nl The project was presented by Artoteek Den Haag and Museum Het Domein in Sittard.

-For the project “I travel in your head – visual correspondent in The Netherlands” Aline Thomassen will work as visual correspondent in the “Schilderswijk” neighbourhood of The Hague.
-From 15 November 2005 until 31 Januari 2005 she will share her daily experiences in a journal of drawings.
-Every 48 hours a drawing with sound about life in The Netherlands will be sent via internet to Morocco.
+For the project “I travel in your head – visual correspondent in The Netherlands” Aline Thomassen worked visual correspondent in the “Schilderswijk” neighbourhood of The Hague.
+From 15 November 2005 until 31 Januari 2005 she shared her daily experiences in a journal of drawings.
+Every 48 hours a drawing with sound about life in The Netherlands was sent via internet to Morocco.

-The project will be presented in both Marrakesh and The Hague: In Marrakesh via an internet connection in the exhibition; in the GEM in The Hague, each new drawing will be added to the exhibition as it is made.
+The project was presented in both Marrakesh and The Hague: In Marrakesh via an internet connection in the exhibition; in the GEM in The Hague, each new drawing was added to the exhibition as it was made.

 Project content